If there is one thing that Kentucky does well – it is fall! These are some of the best places to experience fall in Kentucky!

 Lake Cumberland State Resort Park

-Lake Cumberland State Resort Park is another one of the state’s many beautiful national parks where you can check out gorgeous scenery from fall in Kentucky.
+Lake Cumberland State Resort Park is another one of the state’s many beautiful state parks where you can check out gorgeous scenery from fall in Kentucky.

 Taylorsville Lake State Park